exercism/v3/languages/csharp/exercises/concept/constants/.docs/after.md

 #### readonly

-The `readonly` modifier can be (and generally should be) applied to any field that cannot be made `const` where its value will not change during the lifetime of the program and is either set by an inline initializer or during instantiation (by the constructor or a method called by the constructor).
+The [`readonly`][readonly-fields] modifier can be (and generally should be) applied to any field that cannot be made `const` where its value will not change during the lifetime of the program and is either set by an inline initializer or during instantiation (by the constructor or a method called by the constructor).

 ```csharp
 private readonly int num;